VITALIoTOrg/vitaliot/vital-core-security-adapter/README.md

     * "password", user password

-    * "altCookie", if false the SSO "vitalAccessToken" cookie is returned, otherwise the alternative "vitalManToken" cookie is included in the response.
+    * "testCookie", if false the SSO "vitalAccessToken" cookie is returned, otherwise the alternative "vitalTestToken" cookie is included in the response.

     It returns some info useful for session management.
 Response example: